tektoncd/community/process.md

    [org.yaml](https://github.com/tektoncd/community/blob/main/org/org.yaml),
    adding your GitHub username to `orgs.tektoncd.members`.

-### Collaborator
+### Reviewer

-Description: A Collaborator has responsibility for specific code, documentation, test, or other project areas.
+Description: A Reviewer has responsibility for specific code, documentation, test, or other project areas.
 They are collectively responsible, with other Reviewers, for reviewing all changes to those areas and indicating whether those changes are ready to merge.
 They have a track record of contribution and review in the project.

-Collaborators are responsible for a "specific area."
+Reviewers are responsible for a "specific area."
 This can be a specific code directory, driver, chapter of the docs, test job, event, or other clearly-defined project component that is smaller than an entire repository or subproject.
 Most often it is one or a set of directories in one or more Git repositories.
 The "specific area" below refers to this area of responsibility.

-Collaborators have all the rights and responsibilities of an [Organization Member](#organization-member), plus:
+Reviewers have all the rights and responsibilities of an [Organization Member](#organization-member), plus:

 - Responsibilities include: